lucasviola/easyshell/_posts/2000-01-07-permissions.md

 # File permissions

-To change the owner of a directory:
+- To change the owner of a directory:

 `$ sudo chown -R newowner:newowner`

+- To view actual files permissions

+`$ ls -l`